Last Updated on 18 February 2026 by Cycloscope

 Is Bali a suitable destination for bike holidays?

-Iconic rice paddies, thousands of temples, ceremonies accompanied by mesmerizing music, and two big active volcanoes make Bali surely a must-visit-once-in-the-lifetime destination.
+Iconic rice paddies, thousands of temples, ceremonies accompanied by mesmerizing music, and two active volcanoes make Bali a must-visit, once-in-a-lifetime destination.

-Cycling in Bali though is very tough.
-With a very hilly interior and crazily steep roads, it’s certainly not a bicycle touring destination for beginners, especially if you suffer the heat.
+Cycling in Bali, though, is very tough.
+With a very hilly interior and crazily steep roads, it’s certainly not a bicycle-touring destination for beginners, especially if you’re sensitive to the heat.

 Check Also